kvarak/dnd/docs/_Classes/fighter.md

     When you make a high or long jump, you can expend a superiority die as part of your movement to increase your jump distance by a number of feet equal to two rolls of your superiority die.

 - #### Tinker's Insight
-    When you make an Investigation check, or a check with a set of artisan's tools in which you are proficient, you can expend a superiority die to gain a bonus to your roll equal to two rolls of your superiority die.
+    When you make a *Craft* or *Investigation* check with a skill you know, you can expend a superiority die to gain a bonus to your roll equal to two rolls of your superiority die.

 </div>